 This Video Bite delves into this topic as GEW Inc’s Vice President for Sales, Amir Dekel, joins Label & Narrow Web Editor, Greg Hrinya, to discuss the benefits of converting to UV LED technology.
 The Video Bite covers the following topics:

 - What are some of the biggest challenges facing converters?

 - Why has LED seen a marked growth in popularity, and how can label printers benefit from this technology?

-- What are the newest products from GEW to help accomplish this?
+- What are the newest products from GEW to help printers converting to UV LED?